srbongers/srbongers.github.io/teaching.md

 title: Teaching
 ---

-I am an teaching assistent for the following course:
+I am a teaching assistent for the following course:

 * Marchine Learning 2, 2018 (University of Amsterdam)